kurtosis-tech/kurtosis/docs/docs/reference/cli/run-starlark.md

 1. The `--dry-run` flag can be used to print the changes proposed by the script without executing them
 1. The `--parallelism` flag can be used to specify to what degree of parallelism certain commands can be run.
 For example: If the script contains `add_services` and is run with `--parallelism 100`, up to 100 services will be run at one time.
+1. The `--enclave-id` or `--enclave-identifier` flag can be used to instruct Kurtosis to run the script inside the specified enclave or create a new enclave (with the given enclave identifier) if one does not exist.
+If this flag is not used, Kurtosis will create a new enclave with a random name, and run the script or package inside it.
+1. The `--with-subnetworks` flag can be used to enable subnetwork capabilties within the specified enclave that the script or package is instructed to run within.
+This flag is false by default.
+1. The `--verbosity` flag can be used to set the verbosity of the command output.
+The options include `DETAILED` or `EXECUTABLE`.
+If unset, this flag defaults to `BRIEF` for a concise and explicit output.
+Use `DETAILED` to display the exhaustive list of arguments for each command.
+Meanwhile, `EXECUTABLE` will generate executable Starlark instructions.